kubestellar/kubestellar/monitoring/README.md

 ### Description
-This example shows how to deploy monitoring tools (prometheus, grafana and node exporter) for KCP-Edge components (core and edge regions) - see architecture image above.
+This example shows how to deploy monitoring tools (Prometheus, Grafana and node exporter) for KubeStellar components (core and edge regions) - see architecture image above.
 Prometheus server is deployed in the core region running the KCP server alongside the components for KCP edge.
 A Prometheus agent is deployed in the edge regions running the edge pclusters

 1. Create your hosts file with the list of target hosts (KCP server & Edge pclusters)